NotSnipc/WhiteWoldShaders/README.md

 **White Wolf Shaders** (WW Shaders) is a shader pack made to improve your gameplay’s looks with textures , waves , sun and moon, monochromatic weather cloud and <3

 > Because of nearly zero shader downloads, I am not willing to update the shader furthermore with marking 1.1 as its last update.
-It may still receive minor fixes.

 ![Pic_A](/textures/images/img.png)